Enrollment FAQs

 Mechanicsburg, PA 17055-1849

 For providers that enroll solely to order or refer services using the CMS-855O, it is a national enrollment.
 When you relocate to another state, you are not required to dis-enroll from the current state and re-enroll in the new state.
-The contractor that maintains your CMS-855O enrollment in PECOS is responsible for processing changes of information, including relocating to a state outside of their jurisdiction.
+The contractor that maintains your CMS-855O enrollment in PECOS is responsible for processing change of information applications including relocating to a state outside of their jurisdiction and updating the current enrollment with any new licenses obtained in the new state.

 Reference:

-For practices that operate under the same Tax Identification Number (TIN), you will need to submit only one CMS-855B application; however, you will need to include two Section 4A pages to identify each practice location.
+Sole owners who are initially enrolling will use the CMS-855I.
+For practice locations that operate under the same tax identification number (TIN), you will submit only one CMS-855I application; however, you will need to include two Section 4B pages to identify each practice location.

-For practices that operate under separate TINs, you will need to submit separate CMS-855B applications for each of the practices.
+For practice locations that operate under separate TINs, you will need to submit separate applications for each of the practices.

 If your provider type, supplier type, physician specialty, or non-physician specialty type is not listed in the application, please select other, undefined physician specialty, or undefined non-physician practitioner specialty.
 Then list your type or specialty in the provided field.

-According to the CMS change request (CR) 6417 a provider is eligible to order or refer items or services for a Medicare beneficiary only if he or she meets both of the following criteria:
+A provider is eligible to order or certify items or services for a Medicare beneficiary only if he or she meets both of the following criteria:

-- The ordering or referring provider must be enrolled in Medicare and have a current enrollment record in the PECOS.
+• The ordering or certifying provider must be enrolled in Medicare and have a current enrollment record in PECOS:

-- The ordering or referring provider must be classified as a provider who is eligible to order or refer:
+• The ordering or certifying provider must be classified as a provider who is eligible to order or certify:

-You can verify your eligibility to order or refer beneficiary services by checking the internet-based PECOS to ensure your enrollment record is current and includes your classification as a specialty or type of provider eligible to refer items or services for a Medicare beneficiary.
+You can verify your eligibility to order or certify beneficiary services by checking PECOS to ensure your enrollment record is current and includes your classification as a specialty or type of provider eligible to refer items or services for a Medicare beneficiary.

-If you’re the billing provider, you can confirm the ordering or referring provider’s eligibility by accessing CMS’ Ordering and referring data file on the CMS data website.
+If you’re the billing provider, you can confirm the ordering or certifying provider’s eligibility by accessing CMS’ Ordering and referring data file on the CMS data website.

 The effective date is the later of the following two dates: